gondcs/terraform-cdk-scala/README.md

 * Node.js and npm v16+.
 * sbt
 * Docker
-  * If you are using macos, please see github.com/docker/for-mac/issues/6531
+  * If you are using mac os, please check [here](github.com/docker/for-mac/issues/6531)

 ## Useful commands